tsinghua-fib-lab/LLM-Agent-Based-Modeling-and-Simulation/README.md

 # LLM empowered agent-based modeling and simulation
 A summary of works on LLM empowered agent-based modeling and simulation.

-Our survey **Large language models empowered agent-based modeling and simulation: a survey and perspectives** is accepted by Humanities and Social Sciences Communications, which is under *Nature*.
+Our survey **Large language models empowered agent-based modeling and simulation: a survey and perspectives** is accepted by Humanities and Social Sciences Communications.

 A preprint is available on arxiv: [link](https://arxiv.org/pdf/2312.11970)